 Based on significant market demand, Urban Green created an informative and engaging webinar about New York City’s Local Law 97, the building emissions law and key component of the Climate Mobilization Act.
-The presentation will feature Urban Green CEO John Mandyck and Associate Director of Policy Chris Halfnight, and will cover the key points of the law as well as what it means for the retrofit market.
+This leading-edge law places carbon caps on most buildings larger than 25,000 square feet—roughly 50,000 residential and commercial properties across NYC.
+These caps start in 2024 and will become more stringent over time, eventually reducing emissions 80 percent by 2050.
+The presentation will feature Urban Green CEO John Mandyck, Associate Director of Policy Chris Halfnight, and Associate Manager of Policy Danielle Manley and will cover the key points of the law as well as what it means for the retrofit market.
 It will be followed by 30 minutes of audience Q&A.

 CEO, Urban Green Council